bricrsa/fabric-databricks-mirror-helper/README.md

 TODO: Create the ability to input specific lists of schemas and tables so that you can filter the incoming UC data, to create highly customised mirror items with a subset of a schema, in the abscence of tags.

+Acknowledgement: All the heavy lifting of the API work here done by [Aitor Murguzur](https://github.com/murggu)